amd/aocl-data-analytics/doc/general_intro.rst

 single and double precision.
 Routines expecting single precision data have ``_s`` appended onto their names.
 Routines expecting double precision data have ``_d`` appended onto their names.
+Some routines (such as option setting routines) may expect other data types, and will have ``_int``or ``_string``` appended onto their names accordingly.
+In this documentation we frequently use ``_?`` at the end of routine names to indicate a suite of routines that differ only in the expected data type.

 Array Storage
 -------------